Food & Beverage Distributor Invoice Processing

 Lot, batch, and date-code fields

 Lot or batch identifiers appear on supplier invoices wherever the product is perishable, regulated, or subject to a recall pathway: dairy and meat almost always, produce often, branded canned goods variably, alcohol and beverages where the producer ties production runs to lot codes for quality control.
-Food distributor lot number invoice extraction is the operation that captures these where they appear — at the line level, beside the product description and quantity they apply to.
+The extraction should capture these where they appear: at the line level, beside the product description and quantity they apply to.
 The fields the schema needs:

 • Lot or batch number as printed.